ryankopf/wordsponge/README.md

 ## Contributing

 If you'd like to contribute to Word Sponge, please fork the repository and submit a pull request.
 All contributions are welcome, including bug fixes, feature requests, and translations for additional languages.
 Please note that by submitting a contribution, you agree to license your contribution for free to the creators and under any additional licenses we add to this project in the future.

+## Forking Your Own

+If you'd like to fork your own, you can do so easily by forking this repository.
+You could, for example, add word lists directly into the extension.
+My version of the extension checks for updates to the word list every 24 hours from [thewordsponge.com](thewordsponge.com), but you could host your own site or use a different method to update the word list.